Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: Kummer type Calabi-Yau manifolds

 \subsection{Borcea-Voisin construction}

-The first example of family of Calaby-Yau threefolds which is symmetric with respect to Mirror Symmetry was constructed independently by C.\ Borcea (\cite{BorceaC}) and C.~Voisin (\cite{V}).
-Their construction involves an elliptic curve $E$ and $K3$ surface $S$ with non-symplectic involutions $\alpha_{E}\colon E\to E$, $\gamma_{S}\colon S\to S$.
-They also computed Hodge numbers of constructed Calabi-Yau threefold.
+The first example of a family of Calabi-Yau threefolds which is symmetric with respect to Mirror Symmetry was constructed independently by C.\ Borcea (\cite{BorceaC}) and C.~Voisin (\cite{V}).
+Their construction involves an elliptic curve $E$ and a $K3$ surface $S$ with a not period preserving involution $\alpha_{E}\colon E\to E$ and a non-symplectic involution $\gamma_{S}\colon S\to S$.
+They also computed the Hodge numbers of the~constructed Calabi-Yau threefold.

 \begin{Thm}[\cite{BorceaC,V}]{} The quotient $(S\times E)/(\gamma_{S}\times \alpha_{E})$ has a crepant resolution of singularities $X$ which is a Calabi-Yau threefold.
 Moreover